See, like. Ostensibly, it is night-time.

 “Well, like,” I say, and then pause.
 “Thou’rt remember like, Gilya?
 Gilbert?”

 Zhenya clasps my hand; Mika scowls.
-I decide I don’t need to elaborate on what exactly my bougie ex-boyfriend has to do with my two-year absence, or my stay at the Mamka.
+I decide I need not elaborate on what exactly my bougie ex-boyfriend has to do with my two-year absence, or my stay at the Mamka.

 “Gilya’s barred from here,” Mika says, and then glances at Zhenya, since he’s just the odd-job thorn, and not the one running the place.
 Zhenya raises a pencilled eyebrow at him and he grins.
 Like she would pass up an excuse to bar Gilbert sın Danzig from the premises, should he decide to grace the Peach with his presence.